TAS2R38: Drug consumption

 PROP bitterness and TAS2R38 genotype have been further examined in relation to alcohol intake.
 Research has suggested that the level of alcohol consumption may correlate with the level of perceived bitterness of ethanol; those people who find PROP to be more bitter also find the taste of ethanol to be less pleasant.
-Again, however, correlates between TAS2R38 genotype and the taste of alcohol were not significant: the TAS2R38 genotype could not predict the intensity of alcohol bitterness (though PROP bitterness did correlate with alcohol bitterness).
+However, correlates between the TAS2R38 genotype and the taste of alcohol were not significant: the TAS2R38 genotype could not predict the intensity of alcohol bitterness (though PROP bitterness did correlate with alcohol bitterness).
 Genotype could predict alcohol intake; those with nontaster alleles were more likely to consume more alcohol over the course of the year.
 Again, a second genetic factor seems to contribute to these phenomena.
 A gene altering the density of fungiform papillae may provide this second factor.

 PTC sensitivity and TAS2R38 genotype have been researched in relation to smoking behavior.
 It was suggested in a research that non-tasters may be likely to smoke cigarettes more, compared to PTC tasters, that is due to the fact that tobacco smoke contains chemical substances that activate TAS2R38.

 Gene variation in TAS2R38 was associated with food intake and preference, and obesity risk.
 The genetic variation is involved with consumption of fruits, sweets and fat, it was shown in a research that non-tasters had higher intake of these food products that might lead to obesity.